MicrosoftDocs/cpp-docs/docs/windows/creating-an-icon-or-other-image-image-editor-for-icons.md

 ### Set a cursor&#39;s hot spot

 The hot spot of a cursor is the point to which Windows refers in tracking the cursor's position.
-By default, the hot spot is set to the upper-left corner of the cursor (coordinates 0,0).
+By default, the hot spot is set to the upper-left corner of the cursor with coordinates `0,0`.
 The **Hotspot** property in the [Properties window](/visualstudio/ide/reference/properties-window) shows the hot spot coordinates.

 #### To set a cursor's hot spot